Tour India’s Gujarat & Rajasthan

 Overnight for one night at the central 3-star Pushkar Palace Heritage Hotel.
 (B/L/D)

-Day 14Ajmer, Dargah Sharif, Digambar Jain Temple, Akbar Fort & Mughal Museum
+Day 14Ajmer: Dargah Sharif, Digambar Jain Temple, Akbar Fort & Mughal Museum

 Five miles from Pushkar lies another Heritage city, Ajmer, our destination today.
 This town was a favorite residence of the mighty Mughals and one of India’s most important pilgrimage centers for both Hindus and Muslims.
 Among the many holy sanctuaries here is Dargah Sharif, the shrine of Khwaja Muin-ud-din Chishti, who founded India’s Sufi order.
 Originally from Persia, he devoted his life to the service and welfare of the poor and downtrodden.
 The saint’s tomb is topped by a dazzling white marble dome, and the crypt inside is surrounded by a platform covered with silver.
 Digambara Jain temple was constructed in the 19th century.
-The entrance gate is made of imported red sandstone, and the main hall presents a series of large, gilt-coverer wooden figures depicting Jain mythology.
+The entrance gate is made of imported red sandstone, and the main hall presents a series of large, gilt-covered wooden figures depicting Jain mythology.
 The first floor houses an astonishing collection of gold plate replicas of every Jain temple in the country.
 It is estimated that nearly 1000 kg of gold has been used in their creation.

 Our last stop will be the Mughal Museum.
 In 1570, Emperor Akbar constructed an elegant citadel and pleasure retreat of red sandstone that now is a rich storehouse of Mughal and Rajput body armor, other artifacts of the medieval period, and delicate Hindu figurines dating back to the 6th and the 7th centuries.